ducblog/goyllo.github.io/_posts/2015-06-14-developer-android-beginnner-what-you-shoud-know-to-start-android-developer.markdown

 permalink: developer/android/beginner/knowledge-or-language/
 tags:
 - androidbeginner
+description: Which language and knowledge you should know to start developing android app.
 ---

 Welcome to this initial tutorial on developing android app from scratch.
 Here I posted some basic requirement to start out to develop your own Android app.